MykalMachon/mykal.codes/www/src/content/posts/containers-and-the-enterprise-vendor-feedback-loop.md

   - enterprise
 ---

-I love containers.
-I think they're cool.
-They enable automated deploys, self-repairing systems, and give us a direct programmatic "source of truth" interface for our infrastructure.
-All of which can be _huge_ in an organization with a significant number of server-based applications, jobs, daemons, and systems.
+I love containers. _I think they're cool_.
+They enable automated deploys, self-repairing systems, and a direct programmatic "source of truth" interface for infrastructure.
+All of which can be a _huge_ asset in an organization with a significant number of server-based applications, jobs, daemons, and systems.

-Despite all of those benefits, I've noticed there seems to be a bit of a feedback loop that prevents containers from reaching wide-spread adoption at work and in enterprise infrastructure.
-I've been calling this the "enterprise-vendor feedback loop" in my head.
+**Despite all the benefits, and our teams success with containers in certain contexts[^1], I've noticed there seems to be a bit of a feedback loop that prevents containers from reaching wide-spread adoption at work.** I've attributed this to something I've been calling the "enterprise-vendor feedback loop".
 Here's an example of what I mean:

 - Enterprise wants to move forward with container technology (Docker, K8s, etc.)
 - Niche enterprise vendors don't offer a solution compatible with container technology